2022–23 UConn Huskies women's basketball team

-Even with a short bench, the Huskies continued to play well, dominating most conference opponents and picking up another quality win at Tennessee, the only team to score more than 60 points against the fierce UConn team defense in January.
-In early February the team matched up against the #1 ranked South Carolina Gamecocks with a sold-out home crowd in the XL Center, but lost 77–81.
+Even with a short bench, the Huskies continued to win January, dominating most conference opponents and picking up another quality win at Tennessee, the only team to score more than 60 points against the fierce UConn team defense in January.
+In early February the team matched up against the #1 ranked South Carolina Gamecocks with a sold-out home crowd in the XL Center but lost 81–77.
 Three days later, Marquette upset the noticeably worn-out Huskies in a tight defensive battle, UConn's first consecutive loss in 30 years.
 While UConn was able to twice defeat rival Villanova, several Big East teams strongly tested the still-shorthanded and battered Huskies, St. John's outscoring them by five.
 UConn finished their regular season with an overall record of 26–5 and a conference record of 18–2.
 They won the Big East regular season championship and were the top seed in the conference tournament.
-Azzi Fudd and Caroline Ducharme both returned in time for the Big East tournament, and with the UConn squad healthy for the first time since its first games, the Huskies methodically notched three consecutive wins to emerge as tournament champions, getting the automatic bid to the 2023 NCAA women's basketball tournament.
+Azzi Fudd and Caroline Ducharme, who both missed a significant part of the regular season due to injury, returned in time for the Big East tournament, and with the UConn squad healthy for the first time since its first games, the Huskies methodically notched three consecutive wins to emerge as tournament champions, getting the automatic bid to the 2023 NCAA women's basketball tournament.
+In the NCAA tournament, UConn advanced to their 29th consecutive Sweet Sixteen with wins over Vermont and Baylor.
+However, they lost to Ohio St. in the next round, ending their Final Four streak at 14.
+The Huskies finished their season with a 31–6 record.

+With most of their roster either injured or in-development during the season, the Huskies relied heavily on several players for the first time.
+Mühl, the team's new point guard, set a UConn single-season record with 284 assists.
+Edwards was the team's leading scorer and a third team All-American.
+Lopez Sénéchal and Juhász, who had both transferred from other schools in the previous two years, put up solid numbers, as did Griffin, who had missed the previous season.